NodeSchoolSF/interview-prep/data_structures_and_algorithms.md

 **Graph applications**

-Graphs can be represented in a wide number of ways.
+Graphs can be represented in a wide number of ways (adjacency lists, list of edges, and 2D matrixes), and can also appear in very abstract representations.
+If a set of items relate to each other, it can probably be represented as a graph (e.g. plane tickets from various cities).

-- Adjacency lists
-- Matrixes

 ## References